MicrosoftDocs/power-platform/power-virtual-agents/environments-first-run-experience.md

 You will need to [create a new environment](environments-first-run-experience.md).
 Use that environment to create your bot.

-### The environment I created does not show up in the drop-down menu of Power Virtual Agents
+### The environment doesn't show up in the drop-down menu of Power Virtual Agents

 Your environment might not show up in the drop-down menu due to one of the following:
  - The environment doesn't have a database created.
 To resolve this, go to [admin.powerplatform.com](https://admin.powerplatform.com) to [create a database in your environment](/power-platform/admin/create-database).